-The State Revolving Fund (SRF) loan is a low or zero interest loan program for the construction of wastewater treatment and sewage collection systems, water recycling facilities, storm water projects, implementation of nonpoint source and storm drainage pollution control management programs, and for the development and implementation of estuary conservation and management programs.
+The State Revolving Fund (SRF) loan program is a low or zero interest loan program for the construction of wastewater treatment and sewage collection systems, water recycling facilities, storm water projects, implementation of nonpoint source and storm drainage pollution control management programs, and for the development and implementation of estuary conservation and management programs.
 SRF debt service payments are factored into debt service coverage ratios as defined by applicable water and wastewater indentures.

 SRF loans are generally structured such that the Agency is required to contribute a percentage of the total project cost and receives loan proceeds from the State for the balance.
-The SRF loan interest rate is calculated by taking half of the True Interest Cost (TIC) of the most recent State of California General Obligation Bonds sale.
+In general, the SRF loan interest rate is calculated by taking half of the True Interest Cost (TIC) of the most recent State of California General Obligation Bonds sale.
 The term of the loans can be 20 or, if applicable, an extended financing term of 30 years.
-When compared to traditional bond financing, the Agency may realize substantial savings as a result of the 20 or 30-year amortization period of the SRF Loans.
+When compared to traditional bond financing, the Agency may realize substantial savings as a result of the lower interest rate.